Emm-404/KESU/README.md

 Setup Instructions
 -
-###[ ]1.Install MatterPort3D Simulator: Start by installing the MatterPort3D simulator from the official [MatterPort3D](https://github.com/peteanderson80/Matterport3DSimulator)
+###[1.Install MatterPort3D Simulator: Start by installing the MatterPort3D simulator from the official ]1.Install MatterPort3D Simulator: Start by installing the MatterPort3D simulator from the official [MatterPort3D](https://github.com/peteanderson80/Matterport3DSimulator)